-It should include pain killers (for instance paracetamol), an anti-inflammatory such as Ibuprofen, more plasters than you could possibly need (a few foot blisters are de rigueur on a Kili hike), high factor sunblock, a chapstick for your lips, and plenty of wet wipes.
+It should include painkillers (for instance, paracetamol), an anti-inflammatory such as Ibuprofen, more plasters than you could need (a few foot blisters are de rigueur on a Kili hike), high factor sunblock, a chapstick for your lips, and plenty of wet wipes.

 Food and Snacks

-These might include energy bars, dried fruit, nuts, chocolate, biscuits, glucose powder and the like.
-These items are sometimes available at the huts on the Marangu Route, but at vastly inflated prices.
+These might include energy bars, dried fruit, nuts, chocolate, biscuits, glucose powder, and the like.
+These items are sometimes available at the huts on the Marangu Route but at vastly inflated prices.